getsentry/sentry-javascript/docs/migration/v8-to-v9.md

 ### `@sentry/deno`

-- The Sentry import from the deno registry has changed from `import * as Sentry from 'https://deno.land/x/sentry/index.mjs'` to `import * as Sentry from 'https://deno.land/x/sentry/build/index.mjs'`
+- The import of Sentry from the deno registry has changed.
+Use `import * as Sentry from 'https://deno.land/x/sentry/build/index.mjs'` instead.

 ## 6. Type Changes